Movie Tickets and Showtimes

 Bob holds a BS degree in mechanical engineering from Stanford University and an SM degree in mechanical engineering from the Massachusetts Institute of Technology.
 He has more than 30 patents granted or pending and has won awards from the Industrial Designers Society of America.
 He serves on the board of directors at Bank of the West and the Hertz Foundation.

-John holds a BS degree in astrophysics from Bristol University.
+John holds a BS degree in astrophysics from the University of Bristol.

-As Senior Vice President, Cinema, Doug Darrow is responsible for aligning Dolby's technical expertise and close relationships with content creators, studios, and exhibitors to deliver artistic and business solutions via audio and video technologies.
+As Senior Vice President, Cinema Business Group, Doug Darrow is responsible for aligning Dolby's technical expertise and close relationships with content creators, studios, and exhibitors to deliver artistic and business solutions via audio and video technologies.

 Doug is a respected industry leader with a proven record for developing and commercializing technologies that revolutionize entertainment.
 Before joining Dolby, he helped start-ups and established companies such as Texas Instruments bring groundbreaking solutions to market.
 Doug is widely regarded as a pioneer in digital cinema, recognized by the industry for his role in the wide-scale deployment of digital cinema projectors and 3D digital cinema presentation.
 Since the first digital cinema release of Star Wars: Episode I—The Phantom Menace, more than 70,000 theatres worldwide have adopted digital cinema.